chrisworman/task-api/README.md

 $ ./dev.sh docker run     # run the development container from the image
 ```

-This will bring up an interactive container with the repo directory mounted
+This will bring up an interactive container running `/bin/bash` with the repo
-as a volume.
+directory mounted as a volume in the current working directory.
 Continue to use the `./dev.sh` script in the container:
 ```
 # ./dev.sh db init        # init the sql db; this only needs to be done once
 # ./dev.sh server start   # start the http server